American Public University System: History

-In October 2020, American Public University began the process of acquiring Rasmussen College, later named Rasmussen University.
+In October 2020, parent company APEI began the process of acquiring Rasmussen College, later named Rasmussen University.

-Under the 90-10 rule, schools are required to get funds that are not federal funds.
-In 2021, Congress closed the loophole in the 90-10 rule that previously excluded DOD Tuition Assistance funds and GI Bill funds.
+Under the 90–10 rule, schools are required to get funds that are not federal funds.
+In 2021, Congress closed the loophole in the 90–10 rule that previously excluded DOD Tuition Assistance funds and GI Bill funds.
 The Veterans Education Project reported that American Public University System would be the largest for-profit college chain negatively affected by the modified rule.

 Accreditation

 APUS is accredited by the Higher Learning Commission.
 In 2018, the accreditation status was designated "under governmental investigation" as a result of an investigation by the Massachusetts state attorney general into deceptive and predatory recruiting practices.
 The investigation ended in a settlement in which APUS paid $270,000 to the state to provide relief to eligible AMU students, and has agreed to change its disclosures to prospective students, and the designation was removed.

-From January 6, 1995 to April 30, 2012, the institution was accredited by the Distance Education Accrediting Commission.
+From January 6, 1995, to April 30, 2012, the institution was accredited by the Distance Education Accrediting Commission.
 APUS resigned its accreditation through this organization as of April 30, 2012.

 The university's School of Business is accredited by, and several business programs have specialized accreditation from, the Accreditation Council for Business Schools and Programs.
-The university's Bachelor of Science in Nursing (RN to BSN) program is accredited by the Commission on Collegiate Nursing Education.
-APUS' Master of Public Health program was accredited in July 2017 — retroactive to 22 July 2015 — by the Council on Education for Public Health.
+The university's Bachelor of Science in nursing (RN to BSN) program is accredited by the Commission on Collegiate Nursing Education.
+APUS' Master of Public Health program was accredited in July 2017—retroactive to 22 July 2015—by the Council on Education for Public Health.